Argyrades

 Argyrades (Αργυράδες) is a village and a community in the southern part of the island of Corfu, Greece.
 It was the seat of the municipality of Korissia.
-In 2011 its population was 660 for the village and 1,719 for the community, which includes the villages Agios Georgios (pop.
-503), Marathias (pop.
-331) and Neochoraki (pop.
-225).
+The community includes the villages Agios Georgios, Marathias and Neochoraki.
 Argyrades is situated in low hills, 4 km east of the Korissia Lagoon.
 It is 4 km northwest of Perivoli, 8 km west of Lefkimmi and 22 km south of the city of Corfu.
 The Greek National Road 25 (Corfu - Lefkimmi) passes through the village.